everactive/network-manager/docs/index.md

  * WWAN connectivity (together with ModemManager)
  * Ethernet connectivity

+ Currently we do not support the following features:

+  * VPN

 ## Upstream documentation

 Existing documentation from the upstream project can be found